California 5th-grade parents upset over camp sleeping arrangements; school investigating - NewsBreak

 “I contacted the school and asked them if they were able to confirm that there was not a man actually sleeping in the same cabin as the girls.
 They were not able to confirm that,” added parent Rachel Sandoval.

-“No parent should feel the way I feel after knowing what could have happened to my daughter,” said parent Suzy Johnson.
+“No parent should feel the way I feel after knowing what could have happened to my daughter,” said parent Suzy Johnson.1 person shot in head from highway shooting in Napa, suspect arrested

 Emmi Teige, assistant director of Camp Pali, confirmed that the camp’s staffers are placed “in cabins they identify with,” and said this policy was in accordance with California law.